Crousus/senty-kafka/README.md

 ### API keys

-To begin, add the YouTube API key and Mailgun API key (both provided via email and in the assignment submission pdf) as environment variables to the `ScraperApplication` and `EmailNotifierApplication` configurations in IntelliJ respectively (as `API-KEY=...` in both cases).
+To begin, add the YouTube API (provided in the assignment submission pdf) as environment variables to the `ScraperApplication` and `EmailNotifierApplication` configurations in IntelliJ respectively (as `API-KEY=...` in both cases).
+If you run all in docker (recommended) you might have to update the API-KEY field in the `docker-compose-everything.yml` file only.
 ### Docker

-Next, fire up the docker container from `/docker` with the command: `docker-compose -f docker-compose.yml up --build`
+Next, fire up the docker container from `/docker` with the command: `docker-compose -f docker-compose-everything.yml up --build`

-Warning: This will take very long (depending on internet 20-30 mins because 20 containers), and eat around 70 GB of your disk space.
+*Warning*: This will take very long (depending on internet 20-30 mins because 17 containers), and eat around 70 GB of your disk space.
 Plus your RAM will be used to 100% if you have 16 GB.
 Don't run it with less.
 32 GB would be ideal.

-//TODO SPLIT Services?

-### Backend Services

-Following this, activate the following services from IntelliJ:

-- `ProjectManagerCamundaApplication` (camunda)
-- `CheckoutApplication`
-- `OrderApplication`
-- `CustomerOnboardingCamundaApplication`
-- `EmailNotifierApplication`
-- `ScraperApplication`

-### Frontend

-Finally, start the frontend from `/frontend` with the command: `npm run dev`

-Voila!
-Senty is now up and running, ready to delve into YouTube video analysis for you.

-<br /><hr /><br />

 ## Services and REST Endpoints

 Prior to exploring specific use cases, familiarize yourself with our services and REST endpoints.

-### Services
+### Relevant Core Services

 - `ProjectManagerCamundaApplication`: The heart of Senty.
 Is the Orchestrating Service which sends Commands and Tokens.
 Most of the other services report back to it.
 The service includes the Project Manager workflow.
 - `CheckoutApplication`: Allows users to place orders (via frontend) and listens on all relevant events concerning the order status and updates placed orders in its database respectively, so users can query the order status.